-PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 3.2 System is in place to check that the Worker Information Sheet is posted in factories.
-Yes The Worker Information Sheet is a key first step in alerting workers to their rights.
-Photos by company staff, audit reports, checklists from production location visits, etc. 2 2 0
+PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 3.2 Member company has informed factory management and workers about the FWF CoLP and complaints hotline.
+Yes Informing both management and workers about the FWF Code of Labour Practices and complaints hotline is a first step in alerting workers to their rights.
+The Worker Information Sheet is a tool to do this and should be visibly posted at all production locations.
+Photos by company staff, audit reports, checklists from production location visits, etc. 2 2 -2

 Comment: Staff from BP checks that the information sheet for workers is posted in the factories when they visit the production location and via emails and pictures to proof.
-During visits a special developed BP checklist is used, filled in by technicians, based on FWF Occupational Health and Safety checklist added with additional issues, such as posting of FWF CoLP in the production location, availability/ access to primary healthcare etc. Pictures are collected of the posting of the worker information sheet.
+During visits, a special developed BP checklist is used, filled in by technicians, based on the FWF Occupational Health and Safety checklist added with additional issues, such as posting of FWF CoLP in the production location, availability/ access to primary healthcare etc. Pictures of the posted worker information sheet are collected.